blschatz/pyaff4-bls/README.md

 2. Reading striped ZipFile volumes.
 2. Reading AFF4 Image streams using the deflate or snappy compressor.
 3. Reading RDF metadata using both YAML and Turtle.
+4. Verification of linear and block hashed images.
+5. Writing ZipFile style volumes.

 What is not yet supported:

-1. Writing
-2. Encrypted AFF4 volumes.
+1. Encrypted AFF4 volumes.
-3. Persistent data store.
+2. Persistent data store.
-4. HTTP backed streams.
+3. HTTP backed streams.
-5. Support for signed statements or Bill of Materials.
+4. Support for signed statements or Bill of Materials.
-6. Logical file acquisition.
+5. Logical file acquisition.

 # Notice